suryajeetlondhe/flutter_interview_questions/README.md

 AOT = Great for production

 ---

-111) How do Object, dynamic, and var differ in Dart?
+111.How do Object, dynamic, and var differ in Dart?
+---
 🔹 var
      Dart figures out the type when you assign a value.
      Once set, you can’t change it to another type. var name = 'John'; // Inferred as String name = 10; // ❌ Error, because it's already a String 🔹 dynamic
      You can assign any type, and Dart won’t complain.
      But it skips compile-time checks, so you need to be careful. dynamic value = 'Hello';
      value = 123; // ✅ Allowed
 🔹 Object
      It’s the parent of all types in Dart.
      Can store any type like dynamic, but it’s more type-safe.
      To use specific methods, you may need to cast.